apache/nifi-minifi-cpp/README.md

 MiNiFi can also be installed as a system service using minifi.sh with an optional "service name" (default: minifi)

     $ ./bin/minifi.sh install [service name]

+### Managing MiNFI C++ through the MiNiFi Controller

+The MiNiFi controller is an executable in the bin directory that can be used to control the MiNFi C++ agent while it runs.
+Currently the controller will let you stop subcomponents within a running instance, clear queues, get the status of queues, and update the flow for a warm re-deploy.

+The minificontroller can track a single MiNiFi C++ agent through the use of three options.
+Port is required.
+The hostname is not and will default to localhost.
+Additionally, controller.socket.local.any.interface allows you to bind to any address when using localhost.
+Otherwise, we will bind only to the loopback adapter so only minificontroller on the local host can control the agent:

+	$ controller.socket.host=localhost
+	$ controller.socket.port=9998
+	$ controller.socket.local.any.interface=true/false ( default false)

+These are defined by default to the above values.
+If the port option is left undefined, the MiNiFi controller will be disabled in your deployment.

+ The executable is stored in the bin directory and is titled minificontroller.
+Available commands are listed below.

+ #### Specifying connecting information

+   ./minificontroller --host "host name" --port "port"

+        * By default these options use those defined in minifi.properties and are not required

+ #### Start Command

+   ./minificontroller --start "component name"

+ #### Stop command
+   ./minificontroller --stop "component name"

+ #### List connections command
+   ./minificontroller --list connections

+ #### List components command
+   ./minificontroller --list components

+ #### Clear connection command
+   ./minificontroller --clear "connection name"

+ #### GetSize command
+   ./minificontroller --getsize "connection name"

+       * Returns the size of the connection.
+The current size along with the max will be reported

+ #### Update flow
+   ./minificontroller --updateflow "config yml"

+       *Updates the flow file reference and performs a warm re-deploy.

+ #### Get full connection command
+   ./minificontroller --getfull

+       *Provides a list of full connections, if any.

 ### Extensions